kiamfrk/ESP8266-to-PHP-Web-App-Communication-/README.md

 # ESP8266-to-PHP-Web-App-Communication
-this code is just a correction of "How to Connect ESP8266 TO MYSQL Database Using PHP and Arduino IDE locate her:https://mytectutor.com/how-to-connect-esp8266-to-mysql-database-using-php-and-arduino-ide/". we have change and add some line of code.
+this code is just a correction of "How to Connect ESP8266 TO MYSQL Database Using PHP and Arduino IDE located here:https://mytectutor.com/how-to-connect-esp8266-to-mysql-database-using-php-and-arduino-ide/". we have changed and added some lines of code.

-ESP-to-php: is the our version
+ESP-to-PHP is our version
-Esp-to-php-old is the old one write by MYTECTUTOR.COM
+Esp-to-php-old is the old one written by MYTECTUTOR.COM